-Scand’s mouth fell open and he choked as Lapis . . . did not feel the shock she thought she should.
+Scand’s mouth fell open, and he choked as Lapis . . . did not feel the shock she thought she should.
 It did not surprise her in the least, Brander’s city identity was infamous thief.
 It also indicated that, whatever secrets she possessed, he expected to learn them, since he trusted her with his.

 Phialla?
 She ran.

 She broke through the crowd, uncaring who snapped at her for pushing them.
-Dandi had a knife and swung it at Lyet while he kicked yet another pot into small pieces.
-He flailed about, which likely explained why no one had attempted to interfere.
-Too dangerous, a rando with a knife.
+Dandi wielded a knife and swung it at Lyet while he kicked yet another pot into small pieces.
+He flailed about, which likely explained why no one attempted to interfere.
+Too dangerous, a rando with a blade.
 Lyet avoided the erratic slashes and steadied herself, ready to lunge at him.
 Lapis did not give her the chance, because if Dandi harmed her, she doubted she could keep the rats from mobbing him—or staking him.
 She knew one chaser who would happily send the snobby snit over the side of the Pit, and while Patch was not there, he would return sooner rather than later.

 “What are you doing?” she yelled, interrupting his malicious delight.
 He looked over at her, pudgy face blank in surprise, as she kicked the knife from his hand.
-It spun and smacked a nearby canopy pole before dropping into the dirt; Lyet retrieved it before he even realized she had attacked.
+It spun and smacked a nearby canopy pole before dropping into the dirt; Lyet retrieved it before he even realized she attacked.
 Lapis slammed her foot into his stomach and sent him careening into the startled, curious crowd, where he landed heavily, in an undignified lump.
 Dust puffed up and coated his green uniform and his greasy brown hair.

 “Lyet, did he hurt you?”

 A man broke from the crowd, intent on Lapis, looking as if he had expected her arrival.
 From the look of him, he might well be one of the guards the guild recently released.
-He had scruffy hair and beard, something out of character for one of them, but the heavy leather gear and prominent sword was hard to miss.
+He had scruffy hair and beard, something out of character for one of them, but the heavy leather gear and prominent sword were hard to miss.

 “And you are?” she asked, in no mood for nice.